Igor's Book of Managementmanager

 Hardest part about being a manager

-- Surprisingly: People think it’s firing it’s not.
+- Firing: People think it’s firing but it’s not, see that section

-- Greedy: telling team I’m quitting, tears, ride bike, etc.
+- Personally: Telling team I’m quitting, tears, ride bike, etc.

 - Actual: When need to surprise folks, abrupt direction change or killing projects.

-- Expected: Layoffs, when know and can’t tell.
+- Likely, but I haven’t done it: Layoffs, when know and can’t tell.

 What do you do in the first 90 days?